Credible

 Here are some great options for student loan forgiveness programs for dentists:

-• PSLF: Dentists working for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments in an income-driven repayment plan.
+• PSLF: Dentists working for the government or qualifying not-for-profit agencies may be eligible for 100% forgiveness after making 120 monthly payments under an income-driven repayment plan.

 • The National Health Service Corps Loan Repayment Program (NHSC): This program offers up to $50,000 in loan repayment in exchange for two years of service at approved sites that provide free or discounted services to Medicare beneficiaries and others.

-• NIH Loan Repayment Programs: The National Institutes of Health offers eight Loan Repayment Programs (LRPs) that provide up to $50,000 a year in student loan repayment assistance to dentists and scientists with medical degrees who perform biomedical or biobehavioral research.
+• NIH Loan Repayment Programs: The National Institutes of Health offers Loan Repayment Programs (LRPs) that provide up to $50,000 a year in student loan repayment assistance to dentists and scientists with medical degrees or doctorates who perform biomedical or biobehavioral research.

 • State-based dentist loan forgiveness: To attract and retain dentists, many states provide student loan forgiveness.